A Survey of Multi-View Representation Learning

-Consequently, we review the literature of multi-view representation learning from shallow methods to deep methods in accordance with its progress and underlying common principles.
-In particular, each part is surveyed by the following two broad, parallel lines of this learning mechanism: one rooted in probabilistic graphical models and the other rooted in non-linear embedding models including the kernel trick and neural networks.
+Consequently, we review the literature of multi-view representation learning based the above taxonomy.
+Figure \ref{organization} illustrates the organization of this survey.
+In particular, multi-view representation alignment is surveyed based on different ways of alignment: distance-based, similarity-based, and correlation-based alignment.
+The underlying idea is that data of each view are processed by a mapping function and then the learned separate representations are regularized with certain constraints to form a multi-view aligned space.
+On the other hand, multi-view representation fusion is reviewed from probabilistic graphical and neural network perspectives.
 In fact, the fundamental difference between the two paradigms is whether the layered architecture of a learning model is to be interpreted as a probabilistic graphical model or as a computation network.
-The connection between these two paradigms becomes more obvious when we consider deeper multi-view representation learning models.
-The computational networks have become increasingly important for big data learning since the exact inference of probabilistic models usually becomes intractable with deep structures.

-The goal of this survey is to review the theoretical basis and key advances in the area of multi-view representation learning and to provide a global picture of this active direction.
+The goal of this survey is to review the theoretical foundation and key advances in the area of multi-view representation learning and to provide a global picture of this active direction.
 We expect this survey to help researchers find the most appropriate approaches for their particular applications and deliver perspectives of what can be done in the future to promote the development of multi-view representation learning.